awsdocs/aws-go-developer-guide/doc_source/configuring-sdk.rst

 The SDK detects and uses the built-in providers automatically, without requiring manual configurations.
 For example, if you use |IAM| roles for
-|EC2| instances, your applications will automatically use the
+|EC2| instances, your applications automatically use the
 instance's credentials.
 You don't need to manually configure credentials in your application.